n8willis/opentype-shaping-documents/README.md

 > holds true.

-At present, we are seeking comments and bugfixes on the Indic-script, Arabic-like, Hangul, Hebrew, Thai/Lao, Tibetan, Khmer, and Myanmar documents.
+At present, we are seeking comments and bugfixes on the Indic-script, Arabic-like, Hangul, Hebrew, Thai/Lao, Tibetan, Khmer, Myanmar, default, and USE documents.
 Interested readers and contributors can begin at the

   - [Indic General](opentype-shaping-indic-general.md)
     - (Devanagari, Bengali, Gujarati, Gurmukhi, Kannada, Malayalam,